l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 Dockerfiles are really straightforward.
 The reference can be found [here](https://docs.docker.com/reference/builder/).

 `FROM ubuntu:14.04` defines the base image which we rely on.
 You can find a comprehensive list of Docker base images at the [docker hub](https://registry.hub.docker.com/).
-For this exemple we use the one used by the [docker team](https://github.com/docker/docker/blob/master/Dockerfile) to build Docker.
+For this example we use the one used by the [docker team](https://github.com/docker/docker/blob/master/Dockerfile) to build Docker.

 Subsequent lines describe modifications that will be applied on top of the base image: